klebgenomics/Klebsiella-genome-metadata/README.md

 ## License

-These resources are freely available for reuse and adapatation under GNU public license v3.0.
+These resources are freely available for reuse and adapatation under [GNU general public license v3](https://github.com/klebgenomics/Klebsiella-genome-metadata/blob/main/LICENSE).
 We encourage the development of similar schemes for other organisms.